 The Saint Scholastica Monastery donated several crates of milk, fresh produce, hamburger patties, hot dogs, bread, and pasta and potato salads to the safe shelter residents.
 This beautiful act of kindness went a long way to provide several meals for the residents.

 The Junior League of Fort Smith in partnership with Girls Inc, collected over 500 items to donate 50 beautiful individual gift bags for the women and children in shelter.
 The gift bags are filled with personal beauty and hygiene products for the families in shelter and will be refilled when the women leave shelter to transition to their own home.

 JamaicaMe Bronze provided beautiful bouquets of flowers for all the women in shelter with gift cards attached for a haircut and style and a manicure during Valentines day events.
-The ladies were thrilled with these unique gifts.
+The ladies were thrilled with these unique luxury gifts to pamper themselves.

 We sincerely thank the United Way, Cintas, the Junior League, Girls Inc, Reliance Health Care, JamaciaMe Bronze, and Zonta International for their generous sponsorship of the Crisis Center with these wonderful acts of kindness that directly benefit the women and children in our care.”

 The Donald W Reynolds Crisis Intervention Center is a 501©3 non-profit organization with a vision to serve, protect, and empower victims of domestic violence and/or sexual assault to live a life free of fear and harm.